paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md

 Pub.
 L. 100–294, title I, § 106, Apr.
 25, 1988, 102 Stat.
 119, established a National Commission on Child and Youth Deaths to study and evaluate comprehensively Federal, State, and local public and private resources which affect child and youth deaths and to prepare and transmit to President and appropriate committees of Congress a report within 12 months after appointment of the Commission, and provided that the Commission terminates 90 days after transmitting the report.

 #### Acquisition of Statistical Data
 Pub.
 L. 99–401, title I, § 105, Aug.
 27, 1986, 100 Stat.
-906, provided that: “(a) Data Acquisition for 1987 and 1988.—The Attorney General shall acquire from criminal justice agencies statistical data, for the calendar years 1987 and 1988, about the incidence of child abuse, including child sexual abuse, and shall publish annually a summary of such data. “(b) Modification of Uniform Crime Reporting Program.—(1) As soon as practicable, but in no case later than January 1, 1989, the Attorney General shall modify the uniform crime reporting program in the Federal Bureau of Investigation to include data on the age of the victim of the offense and the relationship, if any, of the victim to the offender, for types of offenses that may involve child abuse, including child sexual abuse. “(2) The modification, once made, shall remain in effect until the later of—“(A) 10 years after the date it is made; or “(B) such ending date as may be set by the Attorney General.”
+906, which related to data acquisition by the Attorney General for 1987 and 1988 and modification of the FBI’s uniform crime reporting program, was editorially reclassified as [section 41302 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section41302&num=0&edition=prelim), Crime Control and Law Enforcement.

 #### Congressional Findings
 Pub.
 L. 93–247, § 2, as added by Pub.
 L. 102–295, title I, § 102(a), May 28, 1992, 106 Stat.
 188, and amended by Pub.
 L. 104–235, title I, § 100, Oct.
 3, 1996, 110 Stat.
 3064; Pub.
 L. 108–36, title I, § 101, June 25, 2003, 117 Stat.
 801; Pub.
 L. 111–320, title I, § 101, Dec.
 20, 2010, 124 Stat.
 3459, provided that: “Congress finds that— “(1) in fiscal year 2008, approximately 772,000 children were found by States to be victims of child abuse and neglect; “(2)(A) more children suffer neglect than any other form of maltreatment and close to ⅓ of all child maltreatment-related fatalities in fiscal year 2008 were attributed to neglect alone; and “(B) investigations have determined that approximately 71 percent of children who were victims of maltreatment in fiscal year 2008 suffered neglect, 16 percent suffered physical abuse, 9 percent suffered sexual abuse,, [sic] 7 percent suffered psychological maltreatment, 2 percent experienced medical neglect, and 9 percent were victims of other forms of maltreatment; “(3)(A) child abuse or neglect can result in the death of a child; “(B) in fiscal year 2008, an estimated 1,740 children were counted by child protection services to have died as a result of abuse or neglect; and “(C) in fiscal year 2008, children younger than 1 year old comprised 45 percent of child maltreatment fatalities and 72 percent of child maltreatment fatalities were younger than 4 years of age; “(4)(A) many of these children and their families fail to receive adequate protection and treatment; and “(B) approximately 37 percent of victims of child abuse did not receive post-investigation services in fiscal year 2008; “(5) African-American children, American Indian children, Alaska Native children, and children of multiple races and ethnicities experience the highest rates of child abuse or neglect; “(6) the problem of child abuse and neglect requires a comprehensive approach that—“(A) integrates the work of social service, legal, health, mental health, domestic violence services, education, and substance abuse agencies and community-based organizations; “(B) strengthens coordination among all levels of government, and with private agencies, civic, religious, and professional organizations, and individual volunteers; “(C) emphasizes the need for abuse and neglect prevention, assessment, investigation, and treatment at the neighborhood level; “(D) recognizes the need for properly trained staff with the qualifications needed, to carry out their child protection duties; and “(E) recognizes the diversity of ethnic, cultural, and religious beliefs and traditions that may impact child rearing patterns, while not allowing the differences in those beliefs and traditions to enable abuse or neglect; “(7) the failure to coordinate and comprehensively prevent and treat child abuse and neglect threatens the futures of thousands of children and results in a cost to the Nation of billions of dollars in tangible expenditures, as well as significant intangible costs; “(8) all elements of American society have a shared responsibility in responding to child abuse and neglect; “(9) substantial reductions in the prevalence and incidence of child abuse and neglect and the alleviation of its consequences are matters of the highest national priority; “(10) national policy should strengthen families to prevent child abuse and neglect, provide support for needed services to prevent the unnecessary removal of children from families, and promote the reunification of families where appropriate; “(11) the child protection system should be comprehensive, child-centered, family-focused, and community-based, should incorporate all appropriate measures to prevent the occurrence or recurrence of child abuse and neglect, and should promote physical and psychological recovery and social re-integration in an environment that fosters the health, safety, self-respect, and dignity of the child; “(12) because both child maltreatment and domestic violence occur in up to 60 percent of the families in which either is present, States and communities should adopt assessments and intervention procedures aimed at enhancing the safety both of children and victims of domestic violence; “(13) because of the limited resources available in low-income communities, Federal aid for the child protection system should be distributed with due regard to the relative financial need of the communities; “(14) the Federal Government should assist States and communities with the fiscal, human, and technical resources necessary to develop and implement a successful and comprehensive child and family protection strategy; and “(15) the Federal Government should provide leadership and assist communities in their child and family protection efforts by—“(A) promoting coordinated planning among all levels of government; “(B) generating and sharing knowledge relevant to child and family protection, including the development of models for service delivery; “(C) strengthening the capacity of States to assist communities; “(D) allocating financial resources to assist States in implementing community plans; “(E) helping communities to carry out their child and family protection plans by promoting the competence of professional, paraprofessional, and volunteer resources; and “(F) providing leadership to end the abuse and neglect of the nation’s children and youth.”

 #### Definitions
 Pub.
 L. 93–247, § 3, as added by Pub.
 L. 111–320, title I, § 142(a), Dec.
 20, 2010, 124 Stat.
 3482, as amended by Pub.
 L. 114–22, title VIII, § 802(c)(2), May 29, 2015, 129 Stat.
-264, provided that: “In this Act [see Short Title note above]— “(1) the term ‘child’ means a person who has not attained the lesser of—“(A) the age of 18; or “(B) except in the case of sexual abuse, the age specified by the child protection law of the State in which the child resides; “(2) the term ‘child abuse and neglect’ means, at a minimum, any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm; “(3) the term ‘child with a disability’ means a child with a disability as defined in section 602 of the Individuals with Disabilities Education Act ([20 U.S.C.
+264, provided that: “In this Act [see Short Title note above]— “(1) the term ‘child’ means a person who has not attained the lesser of—“(A) the age of 18; or “(B) except in the case of sexual abuse, the age specified by the child protection law of the State in which the child resides; “(2) the term ‘child abuse and neglect’ means, at a minimum, any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation (including sexual abuse as determined under section 111 [[42 U.S.C.
+5106g](./chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md#section-5106g)]), or an act or failure to act which presents an imminent risk of serious harm; “(3) the term ‘child with a disability’ means a child with a disability as defined in section 602 of the Individuals with Disabilities Education Act ([20 U.S.C.
 1401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1401&num=0&edition=prelim)), or an infant or toddler with a disability as defined in section 632 of such Act ([20 U.S.C.
 1432](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1432&num=0&edition=prelim)); “(4) the term ‘Governor’ means the chief executive officer of a State; “(5) the terms ‘Indian’, ‘Indian tribe’, and ‘tribal organization’ have the meanings given the terms in section 4 of the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
 450b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450b&num=0&edition=prelim)) [now [25 U.S.C.
 5304](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim)]; “(6) the term ‘Secretary’ means the Secretary of Health and Human Services; “(7) except as provided in section 106(f) [[42 U.S.C.
 5106a(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5106a/f&num=0&edition=prelim)], the term ‘State’ means each of the several States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands; and “(8) the term ‘unaccompanied homeless youth’ means an individual who is described in paragraphs (2) and (6) of section 725 of the McKinney-Vento Homeless Assistance Act ([42 U.S.C.
 11434a](./chapter-119-homeless-assistance.md#section-11434a)).”

-[Pub.
-L. 114–22, title VIII, § 802(a), (c)(2), May 29, 2015, 129 Stat.
-263, 264, provided that, effective 2 years after May 29, 2015, section 3 of Pub.
-L. 93–247, set out above, is amended in par.
-(2) by inserting “(including sexual abuse as determined under section 111 [[42 U.S.C.
-5106g](./chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md#section-5106g)])” after “sexual abuse or exploitation”.]

 <a id="section-5102"></a>
 ## § 5102.
 Advisory board on child abuse and neglect
 **(a) Appointment** The Secretary may appoint an advisory board to make recommendations to the Secretary and to the appropriate committees of Congress concerning specific issues relating to child abuse and neglect.

-**(b) Solicitation of nominations** The Secretary shall publish a notice in the Federal Register soliciting nominations for the appointment of members of the advisory board under subsection (a) of this section.
+**(b) Solicitation of nominations** The Secretary shall publish a notice in the Federal Register soliciting nominations for the appointment of members of the advisory board under subsection (a).

-**(c) Composition** In establishing the board under subsection (a) of this section, the Secretary shall appoint members from the general public who are individuals knowledgeable in child abuse and neglect prevention, intervention, treatment, or research, and with due consideration to representation of ethnic or racial minorities and diverse geographic areas, and who represent—
+**(c) Composition** In establishing the board under subsection (a), the Secretary shall appoint members from the general public who are individuals knowledgeable in child abuse and neglect prevention, intervention, treatment, or research, and with due consideration to representation of ethnic or racial minorities and diverse geographic areas, and who represent—

 (1) law (including the judiciary);